iamdtang/itp/public/assignments/ember2.md

 Similarly, create a computed property based on the price.
 If the price is less than $1.00, show one $.
 Otherwise, show $$.

+### Optional

 Lastly, add a "Like" text button.
 The button should be gray initially.
 When the user clicks on this text button, it should turn blue.
 If the user clicks on the blue Like text button, it should turn back to gray.
 (Just like how it works on Facebook).
 Check out the "Like" icons from Font Awesome: [http://fontawesome.io/icons/](http://fontawesome.io/icons/)

+Hint: Create an action on the component similar to how we created an action on a controller in class.

 ### Submission